PythonNerd12/Net-Nuker/README.md

 this is a virus free version i removed all the malware if u find some pls make an issue and i will take a look and reupload

+2nd disclaimer, i didnt orgin code it i just removed the malware, so credits to the following for making the code besides the hidden payload.

+vast,onulf, sariusma, someone else i forget

 u can take alook at main.py for the code